France, Spain Log Solid Growth In Second Quarter - UrduPoint

 The French government, battling with deepening deficits and a growing debt mountain, has been hoping that stronger growth will make the task of balancing the books easier.

-The French economy -- the eurozone's second biggest after Germany -- expanded by 0.3 percent in the second quarter, according to the INSEE statistics institute.
+The French economy -- the eurozone's second biggest after Germany -- expanded by 0.3 percent in the second quarter, outperforming the INSEE statistics institute's earlier estimate of 0.1 percent.

-The quarter-on-quarter growth was in line with INSEE's earlier estimate but was better than the 0.2 percent forecast by a Bloomberg survey of analysts.

 Finance Minister Bruno Le Maire welcomed what he said was the French economy's "excellent performance".